geochap/faqtiv-agent-toolkit/README.md

 - `--runtime <value>`: The runtime environment, either `javascript` or `python`.
 Defaults to `javascript`.

 Make sure to update the project `.env` with your OpenAI API credentials.

+### Configuration

+#### Environment Variables

+The toolkit uses the following environment variables:

+- `OPENAI_ORGANIZATION`: Your OpenAI organization ID.
+- `OPENAI_API_KEY`: Your OpenAI API key.
+- `OPENAI_MODEL`: The OpenAI model to use (defaults to 'gpt-4o' if not specified).
+- `LOG_DEBUG_AI`: Set to 'true' to enable AI debugging logs.
+- `JS_CMD`: The command to run JavaScript code (defaults to 'node' if not specified).
+- `PYTHON_CMD`: The command to run Python code (defaults to 'python' if not specified).

+You can set these variables in your project's `.env` file or in your system's environment.

 ### Getting started